phemex/phemex-api-docs/Public-API-en.md

 ```

 ### Unsubscribe  Trade
-It unsubscribes will trade subscriptions.
+It unsubscribes all trade subscriptions.

 * Request